gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

 # GridION X5 - The Sequel

-A presentation by Clive Brown, CTO Oxford Nanopore Technologies; notes by David Eccles, 2017-Mar-15
+A presentation by Clive Brown, CTO Oxford Nanopore Technologies; notes by David Eccles, 2017-Mar-15.
+Register to see the presentation [here](https://register.nanoporetech.com/webcast-clive-brown).

 ## Preface